digiscot/digiscot-website/pages/milo.md

 Exporting reports in from Salesforce to Word etc. is possible, but currently requires a separate app called <a href="http://www.congamerge.com/products/composer" target="_blank">**Conga Composer**</a>.
 We are currently investigating TSI requirements for exporting data to identify the best solution.
 As noted above, all reports can be exported to Excel.

+### Document storage / discussion forums

+Document storage and communication between Milo users will work differently on the new system, reflecting both the way users interact with Milo, and technological advances over the last few years.

+#### Will we still be able to attach documents to interactions and volunteer registrations?

+Yes, and in an improvement to current functionality, you will be able to attach notes and documents to organisation, opportunity and contact records as well.

+#### Is there a storage limit on uploading documents?

+Memory is included with the licences.
+There is a data limit on uploads, but this should not get in the way of uploading standard documents.
+As long as you don’t attach videos to every record, you should be fine!

+#### Will there still be a document library like on the current system?

+The new system will not have a separate document library as there was on the old system.
+Documents relating to organisations, contacts and interactions can be attached to the relevant entity.
+General documents that need to be made accessible to all users (e.g. training documentation) will be uploaded to Chatter (see below).

+#### Will there be discussion forums?

+Discussion and communication between users on Milo will now be managed using <a href="http://www.salesforce.com/uk/chatter/overview/" target="_blank">**Chatter**</a>, a more modern social networking solution which will enable users to post public and private communications about all things Milo, from troubleshooting to new innovations.

 ### When will TSIs migrate to the new system?

 The system rebuild has been underway since December.
 We are currently on track to have the new system available by the **end of May 2015**.